bitpay/bitcore/README.md

  npm start
 ```

+BWS needs mongoDB.
+You can configure the connection at `config.js`

 BWS supports SSL and Clustering.
 To configure them see [config.js](https://github.com/bitpay/bitcore-wallet-service/blob/master/config.js).

 To use clustering, an external DB server and Lock server need to be configured.
-These can be started from `multilevel/multilevel.js` and `locker/locker.js`.
+The lock server can be started  `locker/locker.js`.